 How Smart Technologies are Revolutionizing the Auto-Insurance Industry

-In the current scenario, various kinds of applications are being developed to process claims quicker and artificial intelligence being applied to manage large chunks of data.
-In addition, predictive analytics technologies are used to assess behavioral habits of drivers and develop price insurance packages accordingly.
+Developers are currently creating applications and artificial intelligence to speed up claim processing and manage large amounts of data.
+Insurance companies are also utilizing predictive analytics technologies to assess the behavioral habits of drivers and develop insurance packages with pricing based on that analysis.
 Furthermore, autonomous vehicles are now applying telematic devices or black box insurance to develop risk profiles for autonomous vehicles.
-The market for telematics in fleet management is expected to reach $11.5 billion globally by 2021, growing at a compound annual growth rate of 18%.
-These devices are also able to track high risk drivers and stolen vehicles to improve on-road safety.
+The market predictors forecast that the global market for telematics in fleet management will reach $11.5 billion by 2021, with a compound annual growth rate (CAGR) of 18%.
+These devices are also able to track high-risk drivers and stolen vehicles to improve on-road safety.

 Auto insurance companies deal with comprehensive paperwork, underwriting and follow-ups on a daily basis.
-Automation in this respect allows companies to reduce costs and labor hours that are spent on these tasks, freeing the workforce to carry out more creative and important matters.
-A report from Fukoku Mutual Life Insurance states that the company was able to replace 34 of its employees with artificial intelligence, upping productivity by over 30 percent.
+Automation helps companies save costs and labor hours, allowing the workforce to focus on more important tasks.
+Fukoku Mutual Life Insurance replaces 34 employees with AI, increasing productivity by over 30%.

 Along the same lines, Robotic Process Automation (RPA) addresses routine and repetitive work efficiently by applying human designated instructions.
-Using RPA practices, PZU, a European auto insurance company claimed to have increased 100 percent accuracy in data entry while also enhancing operations in preliminary analysis of damage claims and payments.
-UIPath is such an RPA foundation that builds automation platforms powered by robotic technologies and facilitates the auto insurance sector, along with banking, healthcare, manufacturing, etc.
+PZU, a European auto insurance company, improved data entry accuracy by 100% and streamlined damage claim analysis.
+They utilized UIPath, including auto insurance, banking, healthcare, and manufacturing.

 State Farm is an artificial intelligence company, specializing in object recognition technology applications.
 The company has developed a claim reporting application that uses object recognition technology to help make auto-insurance claims easier.
-Using the technology, users can capture images and videos of the insured vehicle and the incident to process and populate data automatically into a claim.
-Using the app, claims can be submitted from anywhere in the world, with the ability to select policy information rather than having to type it in.
+With the use of technology, users can capture images and videos of the insured vehicle and incident, which automatically populates data into a claim.
+Submitting claims from anywhere and eliminating the need to manually type policy information is possible with this technology.

 Telematics insurance

-Telematics insurance is a state-of-the-art technological car insurance instrument to manage road accidents better.
-Telematics devices get installed directly onto a vehicle, equipped with GPS system, motion sensors and analytics software.
+Telematics insurance is a state-of-the-art technological auto insurance industry to manage road accidents better.
+The installation of telematics devices equipped with GPS systems, motion sensors, and analytics software is done directly onto a vehicle.
 These devices are able to track car speed, location, driving distances and crash accidents, etc., along with other driving-related data.
-The recorded data is then transmitted to the insurance company via mobile internet for analysis and added to the customer’s personal account.
+The telematics device records the data and sends it to the insurance company for analysis via the mobile Internet.
+The insurance company credits the analysis to the customer’s personal account.
 After analyzing the gathered data using analytics software, insurance companies are able to make tailored insurance plans for users.

-Auto insurance companies can segment users on the basis of charging them for irresponsible driving and sending rewards for safe driving.
-Using telematics, business models such as pay-as-you-drive (PAYD), pay-how-you-drive (PHYD) and usage-based insurance (UBI) can be applied.
-UK-based telecommunication giant O2 has launched a telematics-based car insurance product that detects driving habits and scores drivers on the mobile application.
+Auto insurance industry can segment users on the basis of charging them for irresponsible driving and sending rewards for safe driving.
+Telematics technology enables the application of business models such as pay-as-you-drive (PAYD), pay-how-you-drive (PHYD), and usage-based insurance (UBI).
+UK-based telecommunications giant O2 has launched a telematics-based car insurance product that detects driving habits and scores of drivers on its mobile application.
 Drivers also get rewarded for driving safely and are able to view their data.

 Peer-to-Peer (P2P) insurance

 P2P insurance is a popular and highly advanced business tool that allows auto insurance companies to form a network of people that cover similar risks by creating a single finance pool.
-After each coverage period is finished, the leftover money in the pool is refunded and customers are able to minimize on their costs while mitigating claim conflicts.
+The insurance company refunds the leftover money in the pool to customers at the end of each coverage period, allowing them to minimize costs and mitigate claim conflicts.

 A good example of a P2P insurance network is Friendsurance, which forms groups of up to 16 people connected via a mobile app.
 With this network, whenever a vehicular accident occurs, the incident is claimed for via Friendsurance and is covered.
 When the contract expires, all members of the pool get pre-agreed cashbacks from funds available in the pool.
 P2P in auto insurance is still at a nascent stage of development and is prone to drawbacks such as fraud, ethical issues among members and difficulty in achieving consensus.